 "The real value of AI shows up at the handoffs, where humans, systems, and agents need to work together seamlessly," Williams said.
 "That’s where the disaggregated experience starts to turn into something much more powerful."

-• The single pane: At Mattamy, a sales consultant nurturing a lead currently touches multiple CRM modules, contract systems, reporting tools, and support channels.
-A Copilot-style chatbot already helps them navigate these systems.
-But task-based agents take it further, letting that same consultant query customer insights, update records, and get system help through one LLM-powered interface.
-"It moves the experience from really disaggregated tools to a single interface with which they can get insights, instruct the CRM, and get help."
+The single pane: At Mattamy, a sales consultant nurturing a lead currently touches multiple CRM modules, contract systems, reporting tools, and support channels.
+But task-based agents show great potential to enable, letting that same consultant query customer insights, update records, and get system help through one LLM-powered interface.
+"It helps moves the experience from really disaggregated tools to a single interface with which they can get insights, instruct the CRM, and get help."

 Getting there requires task-based analysis, a discipline that shifts focus from abstract processes to what specific people are actually doing and which activities can be automated.
 But that efficiency introduces its own risks.

-• Dual-track governance: Williams said tension between centralized planning and grassroots innovation.
+Dual-track governance: Williams said tension between centralized planning and grassroots innovation requires balance.
 Some employees with agent licenses are building use cases no one anticipated from the top.
 The challenge is identifying which bottom-up experiments could serve the broader organization while maintaining governance.
 "We need to have this dual-track thing happening.
-I don't know yet what that's going to look like."
+I don't know yet what that's going to look like, but we want to foster the experimentation, while also planning from a top-down perspective."

 The skills required vary by context.
-In Mattamy's modular division, which is building from scratch, teams can start fresh without legacy constraints.
+In Mattamy's modular division, which is building from scratch, teams can start fresh without as many legacy constraints.
 In divisions running decades-old ERPs, the work is about building connectors and layering AI on top using tools like Microsoft Fabric.
-Williams said this divergence as part of the broader question about whether legacy SaaS will survive when greenfield environments can build faster with current tools.
+Williams said this divergence is part of the broader question about how the ERP and SaaS space will evolve when greenfield environments can build connectors and capabilities outside of current tools.

 Her advice to CIOs starting this work is not to start with the technology.
 "I would advise any CIO starting on their journey to make sure they really understand where the business pain is and start there, which might be different for different areas of the business."
 The organizations that get this right will not just deploy AI.
 They will redesign roles, responsibilities, and workflows around it.